Model-based clustering via linear cluster-weighted models: Computational issues and partition evaluation

 \subsection{EM initialization}

 It is well known that the choice of starting values represents an important issue in the EM algorithm.
-The standard initialization consists of selecting a value for $\text{\textsubtilde{$\bpsi$}}^{(0)}$.
+The standard initialization consists of selecting a value for $\text{\textsubtilde{$\bpsi$}}^{(0)}$ \citep[see, e.g.,][]{Bagn:Punz:Fine:2013}.
 An alternative approach, more natural in the authors' opinion, is to specify a value for $\boldsymbol{z}_n^{(0)}$, $n=1,\ldots,N$ \citep[see][p.~54]{McLa:Peel:fini:2000}.
-Within this approach, and due to the structure of our family of linear CWMs, we propose a random-hierarchical initialization procedure that allows for a guaranteed natural ranking among the likelihoods.
+Within this approach, and due to the structure of our family of linear CWMs, we propose a random-hierarchical initialization procedure that helps in obtaining the natural ranking among the likelihoods.